Tristan-Day/TNET-CORE-Firmware/README.md

 ## Bluetooth Low Energy

+ESP32 Bluetooth LE functionality is implmented using the NimBLE library by h2zero.
+This provides many advantages over the inbuilt Bluedroid stack.

-BLE Services follow SIG-assigned numbers, maximising compatibility with other applications, including Strava.
+All BLE services utilise standardised UUID's where possible, ensuring compatibility with other applications.

 ## Design Overview